ServBay Documentation: Manage Databases with Adminer

 .

-Managing Tables and Data
+Manage Tables and Data

 - Select a database (if not specified at login).

-- On the database overview page, find the
+- In the database overview page, choose

-Create table
+Create Table

 - Click